-- within 10 metres of a natural wetland, the bed of a continually or intermittently flowing river or lake, or - 2) within 10m of an inanga spawning site, or - 3) in a catchment of an outstanding lake, or

-- 4) on erosion-prone land, or - 5) in a flood hazard or high-risk flood hazard area, or - 6) in the coastal riparian and foredune management area.
+- within 10 metres of a natural wetland, the bed of a continually or intermittently flowing river or lake, or - 2) within 10 metres of an inanga spawning site, or - 3) in a catchment of an Outstanding Lake, or - 4) on erosion-prone land, or - 5) in a flood hazard or high-risk flood hazard area, or - 6) in the coastal riparian and foredune management area.

-- 1) The design and adequacy of erosion and sediment control measures with reference to good management practice guidelines, equivalent to those set out in the Erosion and Sediment Control Guidelines for Land Disturbing Activities in the Auckland Region 2016 (Auckland Council Guideline Document GD2016/005). - 2) The location, extent, timing, and duration of earthworks. - 3) The adequacy of site rehabilitation and revegetation measures to control erosion and sediment discharges. - 4) Adverse effects on water bodies and coastal water. - 5) Management of flooding effects and avoiding increased natural hazard risks on other property. - 6) Adverse effects on regionally significant infrastructure. - 7) Adverse effects on the following, where present in adjacent fresh waterbodies or the coastal marine area: - a) wāhi tapu, and - b) the identified values of mapped Sites and Areas of Significance to tangata whenua (refer I Maps | Ngā mahere matawhenua).
+- 1) The design and adequacy of erosion and sediment control measures with reference to good management practice guidelines, equivalent to those set out in the Erosion and Sediment Control Guidelines for Land Disturbing Activities in the Auckland Region 2016 (Auckland Council Guideline Document GD2016/005). - 2) The location, extent, timing, and duration of earthworks. - 3) The adequacy of site rehabilitation and revegetation measures to control erosion and sediment discharges. - 4) Adverse effects on water bodies and coastal water. - 5) Management of flooding effects and avoiding increased natural hazard risks on other property. - 6) Adverse effects on Regionally Significant Infrastructure. - 7) Adverse effects on the following, where present in adjacent freshwater bodies or the coastal marine area: - a) wāhi tapu, and - b) the identified values of mapped Sites and Areas of Significance to Tāngata Whenua (refer I Maps | Ngā mahere matawhenua).